top of page

 • Toilets - There is no plumbing at Haybelly.
 That means no running water or flushable toilets.
 There are two outhouses along with a line of port-a-potties that get hauled in for Haybelly.
 The port-a-potties fill up fast, so whoever is comfortable peeing outside is encouraged to do so.

-• Shower - There is a water tank by the cabin that can be used for a quick shower to clean your stinky body.
+• Shower - There is a water tank by the cabin that can be used for a quick shower.
+If you are trying to shower, it would be helpful to bring water in a food safe bucket and lid to contribute to the water tank.
 Try to be conservative, folks.
 In and out.
 Perhaps save water and bring in a trusted buddy into the shower, but remember to obtain consent!

 • Limited Electricity - The only electricity is in the cabin, and most of it goes to the stage for the awesome music.
 Thus electricity is scarce.
 Plan ahead by bringing battery powered items and car chargers.
 Or just immerse yourself in an unplugged life.
 The choice is yours!